Col du Tourmalet (Hautes Pyrenees, France)

 Cathedral of Lourdes, France

 France, Haute-Garonne, (31), Bagnères de Luchon, les thermes

 France, Pyrénées-Atlantiques (64), le col d' Aubisque (atl.1709m)

 Exploring the legendary passes of the Tour de France®

 Béarn and Bigorre have the most beautiful passes of the Pyrenees: Tourmalet, Soulor, Aspin, Aubisque, Peyresourde … Names that Tour de France® fans will know well.

-This tour offers the chance to discover the most beautiful passes of the Pyrenees but also the gorges, cirques and pretty towns where life is good: Bagnères-de-Luchon and Lourdes.
+This 2-days tour offers the chance to discover the main passes of the Pyrenees but also the gorges, cirques and pretty towns where life is good: Bagnères-de-Luchon and Lourdes.

 Ref : 568